| Name | Birthdate | Mass_kg | Species | Friendly |

 Binary formats (various)

-Self-documenting (NetCDF for geophysical data, specialized for astronomy)
+Self-documenting (NetCDF for geophysical data, specialized for astronomy, oceanography, computer model output)

 An almost infinite variety of custom formats